You can finally say goodbye to WP Rocket and replace it with SG Optimizer.

-Hosting Google Analytics Locally – fix the “leverage browser caching” GTmetrix issue for Google Analytics using CAOS Analytics, Perfmatters, or WP Rocket’s Google Tracking addon.
+Hosting Google Analytics Locally – fixes the “leverage browser caching” error in GTmetrix PageSpeed for Google Analytics using either Perfmatters, Flying Analytics, or CAOS Analytics.

 Better Image Optimization Settings – SG Optimizer doesn’t let you control image compression level or have WebP support, while plugins like ShortPixel, Imagify, and Smush do support these.

 Check the Global Settings and Per Site Defaults in their multisite tutorial.

 The following must be the same for all your sites (shown in their global settings):

 - GZIP compression